 Britell is a Steinway Artist and is a Founding Member of L.A.
 Dance Project.
-He is also Chairman of the Board of the New York-based ensemble Decoda, the first-ever affiliate ensemble of Carnegie Hall.
+He is Chairman of the Board of the New York-based ensemble Decoda, the first-ever affiliate ensemble of Carnegie Hall.
 He was awarded the Henry Mancini Fellowship from the ASCAP Foundation in December 2012 and also won the ASCAP/Doddle Award for Collaborative Achievement.
 In December 2018, it was announced that Britell will be part of Esa-Pekka Salonen's newly-formed creative collective "brain trust" as Salonen takes the reins as music director of the San Francisco Symphony.

-As a pianist, for the past seven years, he has been performing as part of the critically acclaimed “Portals” project with violinist Tim Fain.
-Britell has been performing for audiences from a very young age, giving his first public recital at the age of 10 and was a student of the late Jane Carlson at the Juilliard School.
+For the past eight years, Britell has been performing as part of the “Portals” project with violinist Tim Fain.
+In fact, Britell has been performing for audiences from a very young age, giving his first public recital at the age of 10.
+He was a student of the late Jane Carlson at the Juilliard School.
 His recent public performances have included concerts at London’s Barbican Hall, the Million Dollar Theatre in Los Angeles, and at Chicago’s Ravinia.

 Britell is an honors and Phi Beta Kappa graduate of Harvard University, as well as a piano performance graduate of the Juilliard School’s Pre-College Division.
-Britell was honored to be the commencement speaker at the Juilliard Pre-College Division’s Commencement Exercises in May 2016.
+He returned in May 2016 as the Pre-College's commencement speaker.